discopt/cmr/doc/index.md

   - \ref graphic
   - \ref series-parallel

+The following additional functionality is also part of the library:

+  - \ref conversions
+  - \ref camion

 The following matrix/matroid classes are planned:

   - \ref balanced
   - \ref perfect
+  - \ref consecutive-ones

 # Usage #